jeje1197/nba_game_scraper/README.md

 # NBA Web Scraper

-This program fetches data about basketball games from the official NBA website and parses it into a CSV file.
+This program makes predictions on which NBA teams will win their games in the next 30 days.

 Tools Used: Python, BeautifulSoup, Pandas